 Weaving seemed like the perfect opportunity for women in my village: most did not work outside the home, because the only work available was working in fields, which is only seasonal work and requires traveling many kilometres.
 Weaving, however, could be done at home, all year long.

 Also, the water hyacinths were becoming a major problem in the area, and not just for farming.
 They were causing water to stagnate, which attracted mosquitoes that were spreading dengue fever.
 And when the government did remove them, the plants were usually burned or thrown onto the banks in piles, which resulted in them rotting.
 When that happens, they release methane gas [which contributes to climate change].

-In 2015, after traveling to northeastern India to learn weaving techniques, Mujeeb founded the social enterprise Allika Weave with six women from my village.
-He was helped out by the Bala Vikasa International Centre incubator and the Surge Impact accelerator, which provided me with coaching during the first two years.
-Today, 80 women artisans from four villages work with us.
+In 2015, after traveling to northeastern India to learn weaving techniques, Mujeeb founded the social enterprise Allika Weave with six women from his village.
+He was helped out by the Bala Vikasa International Centre incubator and the Surge Impact accelerator, which provided him with coaching during the first two years.
+Today, 80 women artisans from four villages work with Allika Weave.